microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/groups-overview.md

 > **Note**: Dynamic membership rules requires the tenant to have a license at tier [Azure Active Directory Premium P1](https://azure.microsoft.com/en-us/pricing/details/active-directory/) or greater.

+## Other types of groups

+Office 365 groups in Yammer are used to facilitate user collaboration through Yammer posts.
+This type of group can be returned through a read request, but their posts can't be accessed through the API.
+When Yammer posts and conversation feeds are enabled on a group, default Office 365 group conversations are disabled.
+To learn more, see [Yammer developer API docs](https://developer.yammer.com/docs).

 ## Common use cases

 Using Microsoft Graph, you can perform the following common operations.